danifaiz/uhc-employers/README.md

-# Flask API to Fetch UHC Employers
+# Flask App to Fetch UHC Employers

 API structured to fetch and search employers by Name & EIN.